NEW in v4.1: Advanced Prompt Safety Monitor & Token Usage Analytics - Now Available! Explore Features →

 Success!

-Your Basic Edition is now running with full PII protection and security filtering.
+Wag-Tail is now running with full PII protection and security filtering.

 System Requirements